 The soft skills gap, particularly in critical-thinking skills, is a perennial problem that is widely recognized and discussed yet continues to evade effective solutions.
-Unfortunately, this gap can lull individuals into rote routines and contribute to groupthink where your teams seek harmonious agreement that lacks open, thoughtful, and useful critique.
+Unfortunately, this gap can lull companies and their employees into rote routines that contribute to groupthink where your teams seek harmonious agreement that lacks open, thoughtful, and useful critique.
 It doesn’t have to be this way.

 “Cognitive biases affect the most important strategic decisions made by the smartest managers in the best companies.”

 “Executives recognize the skills gap.
 They know it’s both real and problematic.
 But most of their organizations don’t appear to be actively or effectively tackling the issue.”